wavestoweather/PCViewer/doc/iso.md

 # Iso Surface Renderer Documentation
-Side ot side iamge of the iso surface renderers.
+Image of the iso surface renderers.

 In the following both iso surface renderers are explained in detail.